Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Introduction.md

 - **MongoDB Atlas Automation:** Deploys Atlas projects, clusters, and PrivateLink endpoints using the official provider.
 - **Application Module:** Deploys a .NET sample app to Azure App Service with VNet integration for connectivity validation.
 - **Marketplace Integration:** Optionally deploys an Atlas organization via Azure Marketplace using the `azapi` provider.
+- **Observability & Monitoring:** Provisions infrastructure for metrics collection and centralized monitoring using Azure Application Insights and the Metrics Function App.

 ---